enum

 [<Color.RED: 1>, <Color.BLUE: 2>, <Color.GREEN: 3>]

-The values are chosen by _generate_next_value_(), which can be overridden:
+The values are chosen by _generate_next_value_()

 >>> class AutoName(Enum):